niklasrst/windows-mediacreation-cli/README.md

 ## Roadmap
 [] Support for AutoUnattend files
 [] Support to inject oem drivers
+[] Support to inject cab files to the os
 [] Support to remove unwanted editions from the esd
 [] Add Troubleshooting tools for Windows Autopilot